QuantDinger QuantDinger Docs

 • AI market analysis — structured, low-latency analysis with memory, ensemble voting, and confidence calibration across OpenAI, Claude, Gemini, DeepSeek, Grok and more.

-• Python strategy development — dataframe-based IndicatorStrategy or event-driven ScriptStrategy.
+• Python strategy development — four-way IndicatorStrategy (open_long / close_long / open_short / close_short) with # @strategy risk defaults, or event-driven ScriptStrategy with explicit ctx.open_* / ctx.close_* intents.
 AI can draft a starting point; you stay in control of the code.

 • Deterministic backtesting — commission and slippage modeling, trade-by-trade analytics, equity curves.
-Every run is pinned to a code hash and config snapshot.
+Optional strict_mode aligns fills with live execution semantics.

 • Autonomous trading bots — Grid, Martingale, Trend Following, and DCA.
 Execution-aware, restart-resilient, signal or live execution modes.